Acid dissociation constant: Dimensionality

-and since the molar mass $M$ is a constant in dilute solutions, an equilibrium constant value determined using (3) will be simply proportional to the values obtained with (1) and (2).
+and since the molar mass $M$ is a constant in dilute solutions, an equilibrium constant value determined using the third option will simply be proportional to the values obtained with the first two.

 It is common practice in biochemistry to quote a value with a dimension as, for example, "K_{a} = 30 mM" in order to indicate the scale, millimolar (mM) or micromolar (μM) of the concentration values used for its calculation.

 Strong acids and bases

 An acid is classified as "strong" when the concentration of its undissociated species is too low to be measured.
 Any aqueous acid with a pK_{a} value of less than 0 is almost completely deprotonated and is considered a strong acid.
 All such acids transfer their protons to water and form the solvent cation species (H_{3}O^{+} in aqueous solution) so that they all have essentially the same acidity, a phenomenon known as solvent leveling.
 They are said to be fully dissociated in aqueous solution because the amount of undissociated acid, in equilibrium with the dissociation products, is below the detection limit.
 Likewise, any aqueous base with an association constant pK_{b} less than about 0, corresponding to pK_{a} greater than about 14, is leveled to OH^{−} and is considered a strong base.

 Nitric acid, with a pK value of around −1.7, behaves as a strong acid in aqueous solutions with a pH greater than 1.
 At lower pH values it behaves as a weak acid.

 pK_{a} values for strong acids have been estimated by theoretical means.
 For example, the pK_{a} value of aqueous HCl has been estimated as −9.3.